Many countries help people prepare their taxes for free. Why doesn't the U.S.?

 This would keep the privatized U.S. system different from most others.
 Many governments help citizens do their taxes electronically, often for free.
 Agencies have people’s salary and tax data on file, so they simply pre-populate electronic tax forms.
 That could work in the U.S. s as well, proponents argue.

-“If you had all the numbers you needed to file your tax return, all you’d be doing is adding your charitable contributes and hitting calculate,” said Joseph Bankman, tax law professor at Stanford.
+“If you had all the numbers you needed to file your tax return, all you’d be doing is adding your charitable contributions and hitting calculate,” said Joseph Bankman, tax law professor at Stanford.

 In fact, Congress two decades ago voted to have the IRS help Americans file their returns.
 It never happened.